akka/akka/akka-docs/rst/java/persistence-schema-evolution.rst

 While being able to read messages with missing fields is half of the solution, you also need to deal with the missing values somehow.
-This is usually modeled as some kind of default value, or by representing the field as an ``Optional<T>`` See below for an example how reading an optional field from from a serialized protocol buffers message might look like.
+This is usually modeled as some kind of default value, or by representing the field as an ``Optional<T>`` See below for an example how reading an optional field from a serialized protocol buffers message might look like.

 .. includecode:: code/docs/persistence/PersistenceSchemaEvolutionDocTest.java#protobuf-read-optional-model